Shin Megami Tensei: Imagine: Gameplay

+Synopsis

-SynopsisImagine is set in post-apocalyptic Tokyo.
+Imagine is set in post-apocalyptic Tokyo.
 In the events leading up to Imagine, which were depicted in Shin Megami Tensei.
-Humanity began experimenting with new technologies during the 1990s: among the discoveries made was the fact that all life and reality was made up of data.
+Humanity began experimenting with new technologies during the 1990s: among the discoveries made was that all life and reality was made up of data.
 When demons began appearing across the world, chaos ensued with the rising of opposing factions supported by human sympathizers: servants of God who sought to bring order, and servants of Lucifer who spread chaos.
 The conflict culminated into the international launching of ICBMs, which devastated the world and left humanity at the mercy of demons.
 During the events of Shin Megami Tensei, a group of young people defied both God and Lucifer in creating a world where humans could flourish again.

 Taking place in a time period referred to as "202X", Imagine takes place in the gap between Shin Megami Tensei and its direct sequel, following on from the first game's neutral ending: despite these connections, Imagine is a self-contained narrative with its own characters.
 Humanity lives in a new metropolis called Shinjuku Babel, founded by the Seven Philosophers as a new home for Tokyo's survivors.
 At the opening of Imagine, three mysterious towers appear that warp the land around them and trigger a resurgence of demons which start attacking the human population.
 The player character, a young Demon Buster, investigates a series of attacks on underground shelter.
 They are soon drawn into a conflict between the Order of Messiah (followers of God), and the Ring of Gaea (followers of Lucifer), and must explore and discover the true origins of the towers.
 The story is influenced by player decisions, which can shift between Law, Chaos, and Neutral routes.